-Linda Streeter devotes her practice to the defense of professional liability claims, with particular focus on the defense of attorneys in malpractice litigation.
-She also represents real estate professionals, accountants, and insurance brokers in their professional liability matters.
+Linda Streeter devotes her practice to the defense of professional liability claims, with a particular focus on the defense of attorneys in malpractice litigation.
+She also represents real estate professionals, accountants, and insurance brokers in professional liability matters.

 Linda's litigation practice includes complex breach of fiduciary duty claims, business and employment disputes, and consumer finance and mortgage-related matters.

-Her representative cases include Skarbrevik v.
+Linda's representative cases include Skarbrevik v.
 Cohen, England & Whitfield (1991) 231 Cal.App.3d 692, 282 Cal.Rptr.
 627, which stands for the legal principle that an attorney's representation of a close corporation does not create an attorney-client relationship with its shareholders merely because the attorney's actions on behalf of the corporation also benefit the shareholders.

 - Plaintiff Who Could Not Afford to Pay for Arbitration Was Allowed to Pursue Her Malpractice Action in CourtJuly 27, 2016Lawyers for the Profession®